 HyperX is probably best known for their original Cloud II headset.
 The original, intended for PC, was a staple suggestion for anyone looking for great value without much fluff.
 Their new Cloud II Wireless model builds on this legacy by keeping the positives, including comfortable design and slick look, and adding wireless functionality.
 It’s a great headset if you’re looking for wireless without going over the deep end.

 Over the years players have flocked to SteelSeries’ well-praised line of headphones.
 While they have a lot of solid options, their Black Friday price on the Arctis Pro + GameDAC makes for a compelling case.
 By combining SteelSeries comfortable and breathable design with High-Res audio game DAC makes for quite the gaming experience.
 The only notable downside is PlayStation 5 users will need an HDMI audio extractor to make use of the digital optical connection.

 Astro’s A20 is one of the most unique headsets on the market.
-Instead of focusing on sound quality, interesting features, look, or any of that, it’s one of the very few wireless headsets that work on both Xbox and PlayStation.
+Instead of focusing on sound quality, look, or any of that, it’s one of the very few wireless headsets that work on both Xbox and PlayStation.